The Man Who Couldn't Beat God: Reception

 Motography gave the film a good review, complimenting the cast for their performances, and the efforts of the dual directors on the film, Costello and Gaillard.
 Variety also gave the film a good review.
 They felt the acting, cinematography and direction were all superior, but the plot was the weak point, starting well, but it "peters out through a wrong psychological premise".
 Moving Picture World gave the picture a good review, although they felt it did "not measure up to the best standards of Vitagraph blue ribbons."
 The complimented the acting and cinematography, feeling that some of the settings were splendid.
 However, they felt that the mob scenes were handled particularly well, and they felt there were several plot inconsistencies throughout the production.
-Motion Picture News gave the film a very good review, saying the directors and author have "have turned out an un-usually good picture."
+Motion Picture News gave the film a very good review, saying the directors and author "have turned out an un-usually good picture."
 They felt the picture was "dramatic without being theatric", and had a "strong human appeal".
 They felt many of the scenes were wonderful, however they did feel a minor weakness in Costello's ability to age throughout the film.